usnistgov/HTGS/doxygen/markdown/Tutorial2.md

 the htgs::ITask consumer task, and the htgs::IRule that produces data for the consumer.

 There are a number of ways for adding memory edges to a TaskGraph.
-Prior to adding any memory edges, the ITask that is acting as the getMemoryEdges must be added to the graph prior to adding the memory edge to that graph.
+Prior to adding any memory edges, the ITask that is acting as the memoryEdges must be added to the graph prior to adding the memory edge to that graph.

 The functions for adding a memory edge to a graph are defined below:

-1) htgs::TaskGraph::addUserManagedMemoryManagerEdge(std::string name, BaseITask *getMemoryEdges, BaseITask *releaseMemoryEdges, int memoryPoolSize)
+1) htgs::TaskGraph::addUserManagedMemoryManagerEdge(std::string name, BaseITask *memoryEdges, BaseITask *releaseMemoryEdges, int memoryPoolSize)
     - Creates a memory edge that is managed by the programmer/user.
 The MemoryManager acts to simply manage how much memory has been allocated.
 Does not use any allocators.
 Within an ITask use htgs::ITask::allocUserManagedMemory to get permission to allocate memory and htgs::ITask::memRelease(name, pipelineId).

-2) htgs::TaskGraph::addMemoryManagerEdge(std::string name, BaseITask *getMemoryEdges, BaseITask *releaseMemoryEdges, IMemoryAllocator<V> *allocator, int memoryPoolSize, htgs::MMType type)
+2) htgs::TaskGraph::addMemoryManagerEdge(std::string name, BaseITask *memoryEdges, BaseITask *releaseMemoryEdges, IMemoryAllocator<V> *allocator, int memoryPoolSize, htgs::MMType type)
     - Creates a memory edge that is managed based on htgs::IMemoryReleaseRule's attached to htgs::MemoryData.
 The htgs::IMemoryAllocator<V> defines how memory is allocated and freed and determines the type of the memory being allocated.
 The memory pool size determines the number of elements in the memory pool.
 If the MemoryManager is static, then all of the memory will be allocated during initialization.

-3) htgs::TaskGraph::addGraphUserManagedMemoryManagerEdge(std::string name, BaseITask *getMemoryEdges, int memoryPoolSize)
+3) htgs::TaskGraph::addGraphUserManagedMemoryManagerEdge(std::string name, BaseITask *memoryEdges, int memoryPoolSize)
     - Similar to htgs::TaskGraph::addUserManagedMemoryManagerEdge, except the memory releaser exists outside of the task graph.
     This methodology is demonstrated in the HadamardProduct main function when processing data produced by the TaskGraph.

-4) htgs::TaskGraph::addGraphMemoryManagerEdge(std::string name, BaseITask *getMemoryEdges, IMemoryAllocator<V> *allocator, int memoryPoolSize, htgs::MMType type)
+4) htgs::TaskGraph::addGraphMemoryManagerEdge(std::string name, BaseITask *memoryEdges, IMemoryAllocator<V> *allocator, int memoryPoolSize, htgs::MMType type)
     - Similar to htgs::addMemoryManagerEdge, except the memory releaser exists outside of the task graph.

-5) htgs::TaskGraph::addMemoryManagerEdge(BaseITask *getMemoryEdges, BaseITask *releaseMemoryEdges, MemoryManager<V> *memoryManager, bool ignoreMemGetterErrors)
+5) htgs::TaskGraph::addMemoryManagerEdge(BaseITask *memoryEdges, BaseITask *releaseMemoryEdges, MemoryManager<V> *memoryManager, bool ignoreMemGetterErrors)
     - Creates a memory manager edge with the provided MemoryManager.
 This allows for additional special types of memory managers, such as MemoryManager's allocating memory for other devices such as with OpenCL.

 As shown there are functions for designating the memory releaser to be attached to the TaskGraph.
-This means that any user with an instance of a TaskGraph can release memory for a getMemoryEdges Task within the TaskGraph.
+This means that any user with an instance of a TaskGraph can release memory for a memoryEdges Task within the TaskGraph.
 Here are the functions that can be used to interact with the memory releaser attached to the TaskGraph when using the htgs::TaskGraph::addGraphUserManagedMemoryManagerEdge and htgs::TaskGraph::addGraphMemoryManagerEdge.